nguyea4/xAI-ASR/README.md

 After creating many perturbed signals, run the bashscript to run the deepspeech program on it
 - I had troubles running perturb2ds.sh bash script file, so I made a one liner to execute on wsl.
 Modify the number (below is 11067) for the number of items
 - x=1; while [ $x -le 11067 ]; do deepspeech --model deepspeech-0.9.3-models.pbmm --scorer deepspeech-0.9.3-models.scorer  --audio temp/name_$x.wav  --json --candidate_transcripts 1 > temp/out_2830-3980-0043_TDI_Acc_5.76_$x.txt; x=$(( $x+1 )); done
+- Saves text file containing json output in temp/out_name_number.txt

+After getting output of perturbed signal, you get confidence score and the words transcribed,
+- Use json2counterfactual.m
+- edit parameters like name, ext, and actual transcription of result and the number of files as well
+- After running, it will highlight the segments of the spectrogram that are pertinent positives: the segments necessary for the input to be classified as the actual transcription.
+Without these segments, the classification will be incorrect
+- Future work can include finding pertinent negatives and eventually the neutrals that can be used to formulate attacks without changing classification.